Your Rights and Responsibilities

 When Service Begins

-When you begin to receive service, you will be informed of your rights and responsibilities.
-You may receive written information or the worker with whom you are working may talk with you.
-It is important that you understand this information.
-Be sure to ask any questions that you may have about your rights.
+You will be informed of your rights and responsibilities when you begin service and throughout your service experience.
+It is important that you understand this information and ask any questions that you may have about your rights.

-Together, you and your worker will decide when to meet.
 Keeping your appointments is an important responsibility.
-If you need to cancel or change an appointment, call us as soon as possible.
+If you need to cancel or change an appointment, let us know as soon as possible.

-Your worker will also talk with you about where to meet.
-Depending on the service, you may meet in your home, in a private office, virtually, or another location.
+Depending on the service, you may meet in your home, in a private office, virtually or another location.
 We try to offer meetings in places that are convenient for you.

 You will be asked if there is anything that we need to consider when working with you, such as language, cultural beliefs or holidays, etc. Please let us know about any of these and we will plan with you and do our best to meet your needs.